Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Server

-Defines the TCP/IP of the sFTP server.
-It can be configured as a host name or IP address.
+Defines the TCP/IP of the SFTP server.
+It can be configured as a hostname or IP address.

 Port